Closed-form solutions for VIX derivatives in a Legendre empirical model: Introduction

 The question we face now is how to construct a continuous Markov process that closely matches the empirical distribution of the VIX index.
 In this paper, we propose using Legendre polynomials as eigenfunctions of the generator for a Markovian diffusion process ${X_t}$.
+We have identified a model whose invariant distribution closely approximates the empirical distribution of the VIX.
+Thanks to a spectral expansion of the pricing formula based on Legendre polynomials, calculations are both accurate and efficient.
+Moreover, this model requires the calibration of only a single parameter, $\kappa$.
 We show that if the invariant distribution of the process is a uniform distribution on $[-1,1]$, which can be achieved with Legendre polynomials, then we can accurately model the VIX index based on its historical empirical distribution.
-Specifically, we analyze daily data from 1990/01/02 to 2022/12/30 and construct a continuous-time Markov process $h(X_t)$ to model the VIX index.
-Here, ${X_t}$ is a diffusion process with an invariant distribution of $U[-1,1]$, and $h$ is a function that ensures the distribution of $h(2Y-1)$ matches the empirical distribution of the data, where $Y$ has a distribution of $U[0,1]$.
-We observe that if $h$ is a monotone increasing function, it is equivalent to the inverse function of the empirical CDF.
-Finally, we apply dynamic analyses to investigate the pricing of the corresponding derivatives and present numerical solutions of the pricing problem using the method of separation of variables.